-Augustiner Bräustuben, Landsberger Straße 19 – German beer hall I randomly stumbled across.
+Augustiner Bräustuben, Landsberger Straße 19 – German beer hall I stumbled across.
 Very traditional, hearty meals.
-You’re seated at long tables with other parties so it’s a good way to make friends.
+You’re seated at long tables with other parties, so it’s a good way to make friends.
 Since it’s so out of the way, most people are curious to know how you found it.

 La Rossettisserie, 8 Rue Mascoïnat – I also found this little rotisserie place randomly.
-They serve 5 dishes: chicken, beef, lamb, veal, and pork with potatoes and a few appetizers.
+They serve five dishes: chicken, beef, lamb, veal, and pork with potatoes and a few appetizers.
 It’s small restaurant with an intimate setting with candles, fresh bread, and good wine.

 Hamasei, Via della Mercede 35 — The best sushi in Rome.

 Al Vero Girarrosto Toscano, Via Campania 29 – Very good Tuscan food, famous (and rightly so) for their antipasto.
 Endless rounds of food, good-sized portions, and excellent wine.
 Expensive.

 Garlic and Shots, Folkungagatan 84 – Everything here is garlic flavored.
 Delicious, but don’t go breathe on someone after.
 Don’t walk away without trying the garlic shots either.